 WARNING: NEVER LOOK AT THE SUN THROUGH THE RIFLESCOPE (OR ANY OTHER OPTICAL INSTRUMENT).
 IT MAY PERMANENTLY DAMAGE YOUR EYES.

-The scope is nitrogen-purged to remove any vestige of internal moisture, also has an O-ring to prevent the entry of dust or moisture.
+The scope is not only nitrogen-purged to remove any vestige of internal moisture, but it is also O-ring to prevent the entry of dust or moisture.

-Your scope, though amazingly tough, is a precision instrument that deserves reasonable cautious care.
+Your red dot sight, though amazingly tough, is a precision instrument that deserves reasonable

 - When cleaning the lens, first blow away any dirt and dust, or use a soft lens brush.
-Fingerprints and lubricants can be wiped off with lens tissue, or soft cleancotton cloth, moistened with lens cleaning fluid.
+Fingerprints and lubricants can be wiped off with lens tissue, or a soft clean cotton cloth, moistened with lens cleaning fluid.

-- All moving parts of the scope are permanently lubricated.
+- All moving parts of the red dot sight are permanently lubricated.
 Do not try to lubricate them.

-- No maintenance is needed on the scope's outer surface, except to occasionally wipe off dirt or fingerprints with a soft cloth.
+- No maintenance is needed on the red dot sight’s outer surface, except to occasionally wipe off dirt or fingerprints with a soft cloth.

 - Use lens covers whenever convenient.

-Avoid storing the scope in hot places, such as the passenger compartments of vehicles on hot days.
+Avoid storing the red dot sight in hot places, such as the passenger compartments of vehicles on hot days.
 The high temperatures could adversely affect the lubricants and sealants.
-A vehicle's trunk, a gun cabinet, or a closet is preferable.
-Never leave the scope where direct sunlight can enter either the objective lens.
-Damage may result from the concentration (burning glass effect) of the sun's rays.
+A vehicle’s trunk, a gun cabinet or a closet is preferable.
+Never leave the red dot sight where direct sunlight can enter either the objective lens.
+Damage may result from the concentration (burning glass effect) of the sun’s rays.